 Rev Stegen closed with by repeating the invitation to come to Jesus, He was is both God and Man.
 By coming to the Lamb of God our sins are washed away and we live eternally.

-Friday 7pm: The opening service was taken by Rev F.H.
-Stegen.
-Romans 12 vs 1&2 was the text.
+Friday 7pm: The text for the opening service was taken from Romans 12:1-2.
 The Lord gave His body for us.
 It is “our reasonable service” to give our bodies back to Him.
 Jesus gave His very own life to set us free from sin which rules inside a person.
 Sin looks attractive and it is often attached to limited pleasure.
 The devil cannot provide continual joy and peace and, through bowing to temptation, a person experiences loss of happiness and the onset of bondage.
-The example of the legend of the “Legavaan” (monitor lizaard) is appropriate to describe the state of the sinner.
+The example of the legend of the “Legavaan” (monitor lizard) is appropriate to describe the state of the sinner.
 The story is told of the Legavaan which was trying to escape from dogs chasing it down.
 It came across a man and begged him to allow it to “hide” inside the man till the dogs were gone.
 The man was doubtful at first but, after getting a guarantee that it would leave him immediately afterwards, he swallowed it.
 Little did he know that this little creature was going to make cruel demands upon him.
 When the dogs were gone the Legavaan said to the man, “it is warm and comfortable inside here – let me stay for the day”.
 But the man experienced discomfort in his stomach.
 All that he ate was eaten by this creature.
 It then demanded to stay another day, and then another.
 The man was feeling sickly and decided to “starve the Legavaan out”.
 Just like those who assume that praying more and fasting seriously, will get rid of sin within them.
 However, like the Legavaan, sin grows and refuses to leave.
 Soon the creature, not receiving any more food, began to eat his innards.
 It was the death of the man who thought he was only “helping out” on a temporary basis.

 Various sins get into people and destroy them.
 Jealousy, anger, grudges, bitterness, promiscuity – all these things get into people who cannot free themselves.
 There is a “surgeon” who can help.
 He can operate and remove the wickedness which eats us up.
 Jesus is the only one who can deliver us from the power of sin.
 He gave His own life to do that.
 Now, give yourself to Him.
 Allow Him to wash you “whiter than snow”.